ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

    - Select **Custom VPC** and follow the steps:

+      1. To go ahead with the custom VPC you will have to finish the following pre-req:

-      1. Custom VPC requires a VPC, you can create a new [VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started) or use the existing one.
+         - Need VPC,  you can create a new [VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started) or use the existing one.
-      2. Once VPC is available, configure your VPC to [enable the proxy communication](/docs/dr-automation-powervs?topic=dr-automation-powervs-idep-the-orch#procedure-ena-ppro-comm).
+         - Once VPC is available, configure your VPC to [enable the proxy communication](/docs/dr-automation-powervs?topic=dr-automation-powervs-idep-the-orch#procedure-ena-ppro-comm).
-      3. Use the existing transit gateway or you can create a new [Transit gatway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started).
+         - Use the existing transit gateway or you can create a new [Transit gatway](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-getting-started).
 To attach  Transit gateway to a VPC in IBM Cloud.
 Navigate to **Infrastructure** > **Network** > **Transit Gateway**.
 Select your transit gateway, and on the **Add connection** page, select the VPC under **Network connection**, choose the **Region**, select the appropriate **Connection reach**, **Select the VPC** from the available connection, and click **Add**.
+         -  Once you complete all the pre-req you are ready to use the custom VPC.

-      4. Choose the **Transit Gateway** from the dropdown.
+      2. Choose the **Transit Gateway** from the dropdown.
-      5. Select the VPC from the dropdown.
+      3. Select the VPC from the dropdown.
-      6. Enter the Proxy details in `proxyIP:portno` format to enable secure communication between the Orchestrator and external IBM Cloud services.
-      7. Follow the steps to find the Proxy IP of the VSI:
+      4. Enter the Proxy details in `proxyIP:portno` format to enable secure communication between the Orchestrator and external IBM Cloud services.
+Follow the steps to find the Proxy IP of the VSI:
          - Log in to the [IBM Cloud console](https://cloud.ibm.com).
          - Click **Infrastructure** > **Virtual server instances**.
          - Select the VSI from the list (for example, `test-vsi-test`).